-Avoiding common mistakes will not only give you a better workout when performing the superman exercise, but will also help protect you from injury.
+Avoiding common mistakes will not only give you a better workout when performing the superman exercise but also help protect you from injury.

 While the superman is generally safe for most people, it may not be suitable for those with chronic lower back pain or recent injury to the lower or upper back, abdomen, hamstrings, or glutes.

 Furthermore, those who are pregnant shouldn’t perform the exercise after the second and third trimester because it puts excess pressure on the belly.
-In the first trimester, speak with your healthcare provider before starting this move or any new exercise.
+In the first trimester, speak with a healthcare professional before attempting this move or any new exercise.

-Though safe for most people, those who have chronic back injuries, are currently healing from an injury, or are pregnant should avoid the superman exercise or consult a healthcare professional before trying it.
+Though the superman is safe for most people, those who have chronic back injuries, are currently healing from an injury, or are pregnant should avoid this exercise or consult a healthcare professional before trying it.